gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was kindly contributed by [Sebastian Schuberth](https://github.com/sschuberth).

+### Model rules improvements

+#### Support for `LanguageSourceSet` model elements

+This release facilitates adding source sets (subtypes of `LanguageSourceSet`) to arbitrary locations in the model space.
+A `LanguageSourceSet` can be attached to any @Managed type as a property, or used for the elements of a ModelSet or ModelMap, or as a top level model element in it's own right.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.